-How to Make a Sewing Machine Cover
+How to Make a Fabric Sewing Machine Cover

 Make a simply classic DIY sewing machine cover with this full tutorial.

 Protect your sewing machine in style with this simply classic sewing machine cover.
-This How to Make a Sewing Machine Cover tutorial will teach you how to make your own sewing machine cover that will keep your machine clean and in good working order.
+This page, How to Make a Fabric Sewing Machine Cover, is a great tutorial that will teach you how to make your own sewing machine cover that will keep your machine clean and in good working order.

 If you're looking for easy sewing projects, this DIY machine cover is a great place to start.
 Make one for yourself or give it as a thoughtful gift to a fellow sewist.
 This handsewn protector is sure to keep the dust away and make sure your prized machine is safe.
-If you need a cover for your sewing machine, this sewing tutorial is for you.

 In addition to making a sewing machine cover, you can also create a matching chair seat cover and roll pillow so that your sewing seat is comfortable and beautiful.
 You can see all three in the picture of the finished cover.

-Project TypeMake a Project
+Project Type: Make a Project

-Time to CompleteIn an evening
+Time to Complete: In an evening

 - Sewing machine